 The Best Workout Music

-Research shows that music can help you manage fatigue better and improve your performance in the gym.
-It does so by decreasing perceived exertion, increasing blood flow and lactate clearance, reducing pain and discomfort, and allowing you to train longer and more intensely.
+Research shows that music can enhance performance by reducing perceived exertion, improving blood flow and lactate clearance, decreasing pain and discomfort, and allowing you to train harder and longer.

 follow